Wednesdays, 1-4:00pm, E15-341 (Media Lab, 75 Amherst/20 Ames St., Cambridge, MA)

 - “News is bad for you – and giving up reading it will make you happier”, Rolf Dobelli

 How did we end up with the news media we currently rely on?
 Have we grown the media we need, or do we need a different media for this moment in time?
 What’s the appropriate relationship between the press and powerful institutions it covers?
 We’ll work together to identify strengths and weaknesses in existing and evolving forms of news production.
-Matt Carroll, Pulitzer-winning Boston Globe journalist will join us to discuss some of the challenges of contemporary newsrooms.

 Assignment, due March 1: Four Hour Challenge